How much does a Switchblade cost?

 - The skies are wide open.
 At any given time, around the entire world, there are only 10,000-16,000 commercial aircraft in the air at the same time.

-What about Google, Uber, Airbus and their autonomous flying car concepts?
+What about eVTOLs and autonomous (unmanned) flying car concepts from Google, and Airbus?

 - They don’t have the battery technology needed to efficiently do what they’re planning.

-- There’s no infrastructure for what is being proposed.
+- There’s little to no infrastructure for what is being proposed.

-Will you have an LSA Switchblade in the future?
+Will you have an LSA (Light Sport Aircraft) Switchblade in the future?

-It may be possible but we won’t know until after extensive flight tests.
+It may be possible, but we won’t know until extensive flight testing has been done.
 Currently, the Switchblade is too fast and too heavy to qualify for Light Sport Aircraft standards.

 What are the Limited Edition Switchblades?

-Samson Motors will be offering 200 Limited Edition vehicles – fully built, with a unique custom designed interior for each client, and exterior features found only on these exclusive vehicles.
-This offering was announced in Robb Report, in an online article – interview with Switchblade inventor Sam Bousfield – Sept.
+Samson Sky will be offering a line of Limited Edition vehicles – fully built, with a unique custom designed interior for each client, and exterior features found only on these exclusive works of art.
+The Switchblade LE was first introduced in a Robb Report online article, featuring an in-depth interview with Switchblade inventor Sam Bousfield – Sept.
 22, 2017.
-The Switchblade was chosen by Robb Report Editors to be in the coveted Ultimate Gift Guide, December Issue.
+Robb Report Editors then selected our Flying Sports Car to be in their coveted Ultimate Gift Guide, December 2017 Issue.

 How will these vehicles be priced?